saylesss88/nix-book/src/installation/enc/USB_keyfile.md

 sudo fdisk /dev/sda
 ```

-- Press `o` to create a new empty DOS partition table.
+1. Press `o` to create a new empty DOS partition table (if you are creating
+    partitions on a fresh disk or want to wipe existing partitions and start
+    over).
+Be very careful with this step as it will erase all existing
+    partition information on the disk.

-- Press `n` to create the new partition
+2. Press `n` to create a new partition.

+- You will then be prompted for the partition type:

+  - `p` for a primary partition (you can have up to 4 primary partitions)

+  - `e` for an extended partition (which can contain logical partitions)

+- Next, you'll be asked for the partition number (e.g., 1, 2, 3, 4).

+- Then, you'll be asked for the first sector (press Enter to accept the default,
+  which is usually the first available sector after the previous partition or
+  the beginning of the disk).

+- Finally, you'll be asked for the last sector or size (you can specify a size
+  like +10G for 10 Gigabytes, +512M for 512 Megabytes, or press Enter to use the
+  rest of the available space).

-- Press `w` to write the changes.
+3. Press `w` to write the changes to the partition table and exit fdisk.

+After pressing `w`, the kernel needs to be aware of the new partition table.
+Sometimes this happens automatically, but if you encounter issues, a reboot or a
+command like `partprobe` (if available and needed) can help.

 Formats as FAT32: